dEhiN/dEhiN/README.md

   <b>🎈 About Me:</b>
   <br>
   <em>
-    I'm currently in the field of SaaS client support but want to pivot into software development, with possibly a focus on automation or web development.
-I studied Computer Science at university at the start of the 2000s but stepped away from the field for about 12-14 years.
+    I'm currently in the field of IT support with some experience in SaaS client support, but I am pivoting into software development, with possibly a focus on automation, web development, or mobile development.
+I studied Computer Science at university at the start of the 2000s but stepped away from the field for around 15 years.
 In 2019 I started taking some online courses to relearn programming.
 When the pandemic hit, I put the courses on pause to get into IT support as it was a quicker route at the time.
 I then moved into SaaS client support.
-I continue to take courses and practice my programming skills with the hope to either pivot fully into a software developer or engineer type of role or to incorporate my programming and analytic skills into my current field, possibly in a technical analyst role.
   </em>
 </p>
 <br>